Skip to content

 Different insurance providers have their own idea of what constitutes low mileage.
 A good rule of thumb is anything that’s below the national average could be considered low mileage.

-The average number of miles driven in a private car in the UK has gone down a little since the pandemic.
-In 2022, the average was 6,500, down from 7,200 in 2019.
-But if you drive far less than that, you could be on track for discounted insurance.
+For example, the average number of miles driven in a private car in England in 2023 was 7000.
+If you drive far less than that, you could be on track for discounted insurance.

 Looking for a car insurance quote?